lyricity/kb/Other/TransferRank.md

 If you are transferring rank from a User that is pending kick, please do not kick the User until the rank transfer is complete.

-At the time, **WE DO NOT ADD RANK** without transferring from another User.
+At this time, **WE DO NOT ADD RANK** without transferring from another User.

 ## Transferring rank